Aurora's 2018–2019 tour

 In 2018, Norwegian singer and songwriter Aurora staged her second concert tour.
-Beginning on 10 October 2018 in Manchester, England, and ending on 20 December 2019 in Os, Norway, the tour supported her second and third studio albums Infections of a Different Kind (Step 1) (2018) and A Different Kind of Human (Step 2) (2019), and consisted of concerts in Australia, Asia, Europe, Latin America and North America.
+Beginning on 10 October 2018 in Manchester, England, and ending on 20 December 2019 in Osøyro, Norway, the tour supported her second and third studio albums Infections of a Different Kind (Step 1) (2018) and A Different Kind of Human (Step 2) (2019), and consisted of concerts in Australia, Asia, Europe, Latin America and North America.